This post was most recently updated on March 18th, 2020

 1.)
 Not soap but actually synthetic detergents and

 2.)
 Have some form of plastic in either their packaging or their scoops.

-Why do the ingredients in laundry soap matter?
+Why do the ingredients in washing powder or washing liquid matter?

 While washing machines rinse your clothes, that smell the is left when you pull them out proves that some residue remains to rub on your skin.
 When you eat something, the enzymes in your saliva and stomach help to break it down.

 However, when you put these chemicals on your skin, they are absorbed straight into your bloodstream without filtering of any kind.